xmake-io/xmake-docs/guide/configuration.md

 set_config("ld", "g++")
 ```

-However, we can still use xmake f --name = value` to modify the default configuration in xmake.lua.
+However, we can still use `xmake f --name = value` to modify the default configuration in `xmake.lua`.

 ### Custom build platform

-If the target program has a corresponding platform to be specified after a cross tool chain is compiled, and it needs to be configured in xmake.lua according to different cross compilation platforms, and some additional compilation parameters need to be configured, then the `-p cross` setting above Can not meet the demand.
+If the target program has a corresponding platform to be specified after a cross tool chain is compiled, and it needs to be configured in `xmake.lua` according to different cross compilation platforms, and some additional compilation parameters need to be configured, then the `-p cross` setting above Can not meet the demand.

 In fact, the `-p/-plat=` parameter can also be set to other custom values.
 You only need to maintain the corresponding relationship with `is_plat`.
 All non-built-in platform names will default to cross-compilation mode, for example: